-UBS Cuts AAPL Target Price And Warns of Potential Delays to iPhone 12 - The Mac Observer
+UBS Cuts AAPL Target Price And Warns of Potential Delays to 'iPhone 12' - The Mac Observer

 UBS has cut the target price of Apple stock $335 a share.
-The lowered target for AAPL followed a sharp decline in iPhone shales in China and supply chain concerns (via AppleInsider).
+The lowered target for AAPL followed a sharp decline in iPhone sales in China and supply chain concerns (via AppleInsider).

 AAPL Still a Buy, But 5G ‘iPhone 12’ Could Face Delays